dhaval201279/dhaval-shah.com/content/post/2024-12-29-parallel-processing-with-virtual-threads-reactor-vs-jdk.md

 4. Solutions with Virtual Thread based implementation
 5. Comparative analysis of Virtual Thread based implementations

-# 1. Limitations of OS/ Platform threads
+# 1. Limitations of OS / Platform threads
 Constraints of [OS](https://en.wikipedia.org/wiki/Operating_system) / Platform threads:
 - Lifecycle of Platform threads is **resource intensive**
 - They can handle only limited number of concurrent threads without degrading performance, as they rely on underlying OS capabilities